vedph/cadmus-doc/frontend/dev/app-setup.md

 "types": [ "@angular/localize" ],
 ```

->While `tsconfig.lib.prod.json` typically extends from `tsconfig.lib.json`, it's meant for production builds and can override settings.
+> While `tsconfig.lib.prod.json` typically extends from `tsconfig.lib.json`, it's meant for production builds and can override settings.
 Having the type declaration in both ensures consistent behavior across development and production builds.

-▶️ (3) ensure to apply some [M3 theme](https://material.angular.io/guide/theming) in your app's `styles.scss`:
+▶️ (4) ensure to apply some [M3 theme](https://material.angular.io/guide/theming) in your app's `styles.scss`:

 ```scss
 @use "@angular/material" as mat;